 As far as content, you can find several letter writing prompts in the The Letter Writer’s Complete Resource.
 Here are some basic prompts I use:

-- Write about what’s going on in your life, especially if it relates to the person you are writing to.
+- Write about what’s going on in your life, especially if it relates to your letter recipient.

 - Ask questions — either specific (“What is your favorite restaurant right now?”) or more broad (“Where do you see yourself in ten years?”).